cults/craster/README.md

 Turn 3D models into PNGs.

-Rasterization thanks to JSC3D, browser emulation thanks to PhantomJS and captures thanks to CasperJS.
+Rasterization thanks to JSC3D, browser emulation and captures thanks to PhantomJS.

 Usage
 ------